With the Table du Temps Jadis discover

 Treat yourself to a sensory tasting and immerse yourself in the heart of medieval and Renaissance gastronomy with La table du temps jadis.
 I am happy to share with you ancient recipes that you will be able to prepare with spices and ingredients accessible today.

-Let's go on a journey to the time of medieval lords and Renaissance nobles...
-Treat yourself and delight your guests.
+Let's take a journey back to the time of medieval lords and Renaissance nobles...
+Treat yourself and your guests.